rsolter/rsolter.github.io/_pages/about.md

 I have a background in statistics, with a experience in inferential statistics, forecasting, and predictive modeling.
 I do most of my analysis and modeling in  in R, and increasingly Python.
 For visualizations and dashboards, I use both Tableau and R libraries ggplot2 and Shiny.

-This blog is meant to serve as a collection of my projects and learnings in the field of data science and machine learning.
+This blog serves as a collection of my projects and learnings in the field of data science and machine learning.